mkdgs/Responsive-Menu/readme.txt

 == Changelog ==

+= 2.6 (26th May 2015) =
+* Fixed Issue with Auto-Expanding Links
+* Fixed Issue with Data Folders Incorrect Location

 = 2.5 (20th May 2015) =
 * Fixed issue with duplicate sub menu arrows
 * Added option to set if menu is shown on left or right